-So it’s important to consider these facts and developments before you begin making any kind of claim or putting plans in motion.
+So it’s essential to consider these facts and developments before making any claim or putting plans in motion.

 The first problem is that the website is not as efficient as it could be.
-Many people have reported they have struggled to make claims via the government website.
+Many people have struggled to make claims via the government website.
 There is a lack of fluency and ease when accessing the system, and the applications are difficult to complete.
-Try our funding checker here to see if you qualify
+Try our funding checker here to see if you qualify.

-This is further challenged by the idea that there is a lack of tradespeople in certain areas who are willing to complete the work.
-This means that many people may have the money, but not the professionals required to do so.
+This is further challenged by the idea that there is a lack of tradespeople in specific areas who are willing to complete the work.
+This means that many people may have the money but not the professionals required to do so.

 When some 100,000 people have made claims overall.

 The project itself was initially going to be slashed there in April, but the decision to extend it into 2022 was a bit of a reverse decision in that regard.
-What this means is that there are many people who have contracted professionals to complete home improvements for them, but they’re not getting access to the vouchers that they need in order to pay them.
+What this means is that many people have contracted professionals to complete home improvements for them, but they’re not getting access to the vouchers that they need to pay them.

 It’s also worth noting that there is a general scam warning in place.
 Considering the broad-reaching nature of the grant itself.
-There are many professionals who have been charging inflated prices for the sake of capitalising on the vouchers.
+Many professionals have been charging inflated prices for the sake of capitalising on vouchers.
 This is why both the government and ourselves suggest that you get at least three separate quotes.

 You want to make sure that you’re not being led astray by what seems to be a trusted tradesperson.

-Naturally, with a scheme such as this, there are going to be frequently asked questions.
+Naturally, with a scheme such as this, there will be frequently asked questions.
 Let’s take a look at some of the common issues that people have or questions that are being asked.
 Then attempt to answer them.